Join us for Ride London 2020!

 To take part in the Ride London-Surrey 100 you must be capable of finishing the event within 9 hours and able to ride safely within a large group of riders.
 All cyclists taking part in Ride London must ride a roadworthy and permitted bike.
 Check out the Ride London 100 Rider Info page for a more detailed explanation of the bikes that are (and are not) permitted in the event.

 Why should I go 100 miles for Act4Africa?

 By cycling for Act4Africa you can help us to give young women and girls in Africa the future that they deserve.

 £25 will support one young woman’s membership of a local enterprise group for a year.
 Set up as part of Act4Africa’s HEAL initiative (Health, Empowerment and Livelihoods), group membership provides improved life-chances and livelihoods for out-of-school adolescent girls and young women.

 £180 will keep a teenage girl in school for a year.
 Where we operate, 60% of girls never attend school.
 They are susceptible to early pregnancy, ill health and poverty. £180 will pay for her school fees, uniform and shoes, a back pack and educational supplies, and provide her with sanitary protection to allow her to attend school regularly.

 Taking part in RIDE London offers the opportunity for you to help support Act4Africa in all that they do, and we guarantee that 92p in every £1 you raise goes directly to our projects in Africa.

-Congratulations to all our previous riders on your 100 mile achievement and thank you to your supporters for raising thousands of pounds for Act4Africa over the years.
+Congratulations to all our 2018 riders (including our chief executive, Martin Smedley) on your 100 mile achievement and thank you to your supporters for raising just under £5000 for Act4Africa.